inutano/sra-star-rsem/analysis/processing/readcount/cwl/README.md

     --input_fastq SRR1274306.fastq
 ```

-cwltool supports YAML format job configuration file which can be used to set the parameters in a reproducible way:
+cwltool supports YAML format job configuration file which can be used to set the parameters:

 ```
 $ cwltool --make-template rsem-calculate-expression.cwl > job_conf.yaml